First Aid Training FAQs

-The 6 month extension is from the time that your area reaches readiness level Green.
+Members have until January 2022 to become compliant with their first aid training.
 Counties/Areas/Regions (Scotland) are now encouraged to start providing the learning elements of first response training through online facilitated sessions followed by a short COVID safe face to face validation for the practical elements.
-We would encourage members to undertake this training as soon as they can, especially the online learning elements but you have until 6 months from when your location goes to Green Readiness level to complete the full programme if you have any challenges or concerns with getting this completed before.
+We would encourage members to undertake this training as soon as they can, especially the online learning elements but you have until January 2022 to complete the full programme if you have any challenges or concerns with getting this completed before.

 This was allowed as an interim measure whilst face to face training was not available.
 From early 2021 you should be able to access the online learning along with face to face validation.
 Compass has also been updated to allow for recording of both the learning elements and the practical validation.

 If others have in-date first aid then they should be used to cover the first aid requirement for your section meeting.
-If no one else is available then yes you can, an extension of 6 months from the date your area moves to Green readiness level has been issued for all members to cover their first aid.
+If no one else is available then yes you can, Members have until January 2022 to become compliant with their first aid training.
 You can sign up to take part in online learning sessions for first aid being run throughout the UK, following this up with a more local short COVID safe face to face practical validation session.